UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_04.md

 2. **Reverting previous changes** ✔️

+Notes:
+In the last two slide decks,
-Notes: We have learned two ways to go back in time in our project history: hard reset and revert changes.
-One of the major differences is that when we select the option of doing a hard reset we are deleting the history of a project.
-This is the opposite of what happens when you revert your changes.
-If you revert the changes you can include the deletions as a new commit that grows the history of your project.
+we have learned two ways of restoring our project to a previous point in time: hard reset and revert changes.
+One of the major differences is that when we select the option of doing a hard reset we are removing the previous commits we made and thereby modifying the Git history of the project.

-The question will be, would you like to track the deletion (revert) or go back to a previous point of your project (hard reset)?
+If we instead chose to revert our changes, we keep all our previous commits and add a new "reversion" commit that includes all the changes needed to make our repository identical to a previous points in time.

 ---

 # Let's apply what we learned!